ilyahoratio/jsforthewin/crypty/README.md

-# Simple Node Message Encryptor Decryptor
+# Crypty / Simple Node Message Encryptor Decryptor
 Encrypt / decrypt your messages in node with aes-256-ctr encryption.

 # About